SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `assert value`

 Confirm the (whitespace-trimmed) value of an input field (or anything else with a value parameter).
 For checkbox/radio elements, the value will be "on" or "off" depending on whether the element is checked or not.
+The test will stop if the assert fails.

 <strong>arguments</strong>